Skip to content

 Who is a good candidate for RLE?

-RLE may be a better option than refractive surgery [Lasik or PRK] for patients with
+RLE may be a better choice than refractive surgery (LASIK or PRK) for patients with:

 What is presbyopia?